QuantGen/BGDataExt/man/EXAMPLES_GS_AND_GD.md

 As benchmark we consider:
  - **Cross-group prediction**: fit the model in D1, use the fitted model to predict the testing set of D2.
  - **Within-group prediction**: fit the model to the training set of D2, use themodel to predict the testing set of D2.
+ - **Joint Analysis**: fit the model using D1 and the training set of D2.
+This would be optimal in absence of effect heterogneiety between data set.
+However, it is not alwasy feasible.

 **Cross-group prediction**